 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I grew some kale seedlings in my kitchen on the countertop.
 They are very spindly.
 They do not appear to be sturdy enough to survive the night outdoors nor rain.
 I have been putting them in a sunny spot during the day, and back in the garage at night.
 How can I thicken the stems or toughen them up?

 You're right--if plants don't have enough light, they will really s-t-r-e-t-c-h to find it and in the process, get spindly.
 Putting them out in the sun each day will help.

 If you are past freezing, go ahead and put them out if they are big enough.
 You can put Wall 'o Waters around them to protect them, or you can cut the bottom off gallon milk jugs and put those over the plants for a few weeks.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 I love kale and color so what better plant than Red Russian Kale!

 When planning a garden don't restrict yourself to plants available locally.
 Consider the options of starting plants from seed.
 The varieties that are available in catalogs and online seem endless and so much more fun.
 I like to grow organically so starting from seed works for me most of the time.
 This Red Russian Kale is a great example, it is an heirloom, meaning I can save seeds to plant next year, it has a wonderful shape and the color is well not red but has beautiful lavender stems and greenish gray leaves.

-This is a guide about growing ornamental kale.
+This is a page about growing ornamental kale.
 Keep your fall garden colorful by adding ornamental kale to your other late blooming annuals and perennials.